Ieva Jansaviciute MBPsS MBACP

 If we agree to work together, we will begin therapy in subsequent sessions.
 We will agree a day and time that suits us both and will be meeting at the same time each week.

 There might be mixed feelings about counselling.
-It is very natural to feel this way because counselling involves getting to know the more unknown parts of ourselves, which can feel frightening.
+It is very natural to feel this way because counselling involves getting to know the more unknown parts of ourselves, which can feel daunting.

 Yet it is through this experience of getting to know your true self that you can break free from any unhelpful patterns and distressing symptoms, and feel more content and live authentically.